Judicial review

 Bond

-The judge may provide one security, that is, the payment of a certain amount of money by the person under judicial control.
+The judge may provide one security, that is, the payment of a certain amount of money by the person under judicial supervision.
 The judge must determine the amount of that sum to be paid and must be divided into 2 parts:

 Payment of family expenses